DSgenes/Hospitality-Analytics/README.md

 #   Note : Create all the other measures using the same approach as provided in the excel file metrics list (1).xlsx
 #          with detailed description.

+# Build The Visuals and Dashboard in Power BI

 ![image_alt]()